 - 21% don’t know whether those who they share their passwords with share with other people

 However, these attitudes and behaviors put your organization at risk.

 “Password reuse is unfortunately common,” said Darren James, Product Specialist at Specops Software.
 “We see companies who think they’re protected because of strong password requirements but the truth is even a strong password that was reused on a breached site is a password that loses all of its value in protecting your network.”

 Specops Breached Password Protection works together with Specops Password Policy so that companies can block all passwords found on the password list, making it easy to comply with industry regulations, like NIST or Cyber Essentials.
 The service blocks people from choosing banned passwords and informs as to why they cannot use the password.

-Learn more about how Specops Breached Password Protection can help continuously protect Active Directory environments from leaked passwords.
+Learn more about how Specops Breached Password Protection can help continuously protect Active Directory environments from leaked passwords with password screening.

 About Specops Software

 Specops Software is the leading provider of password management and authentication solutions.
 Specops protects your business data by blocking weak passwords and securing user authentication.
 With a complete portfolio of solutions natively integrated with Active Directory, Specops ensures sensitive data is stored on-premises and in your control.
 Every day thousands of organizations use Specops Software to protect business data.